 Line) for the purpose of delivering imported water to meet the water supply needs of these communities.
 This pipeline varies in diameter from 42 inches to 54 inches and transports potable water from MWD’s Weymouth Treatment Plant in La Verne and, when surplus water is available, from TVMWD’s Miramar Treatment Plant in Claremont to the District’s Edmund M. Biederman Terminal Storage Reservoir and Hydroelectric Facilities in Walnut.

 |Weymouth Treatment Plant

 Additional District water supplier

-The Joint Water Line is 7.6 miles in length and, for many years, was the District’s sole source of water until completion of the Badillo/Grand Transmission Main in 1993, which effectively doubled this area’s import water supply and provided an alternate supply route.
+The Joint Water Line is 7.6 miles in length and, for many years, was the District’s primary source of water until completion of the Badillo/Grand Transmission Main in 1993, which effectively doubled this area’s import water supply and provided an alternate supply route.
 The construction of this 5.5-mile transmission main was critical to the District since it provides access to a secondary water source, ensuring system reliability in times of catastrophic need such as fire or earthquake.
 The District also presently owns and operates a 150-kilowatt hydroelectric plant at its connection to the Joint Water Line.
-Power generated by this plant is sold to the Edison Company.
+Power generated by this plant is sold to the Southern California Edison.

 In an effort to reduce its dependence on imported potable water, the District also operates a recycled water system for use in irrigating large landscaped areas such as parks and school grounds, which have traditionally placed a significant demand on the District’s potable drinking water system.